Using $\gamma$-ray observations of dwarf spheroidal galaxies to test the possible common origin of the W-boson mass anomaly and the GeV $\gamma$-ray/antiproton excesses: Searching for dark matter emission from the dSphs

-We use the above method to scan a serious of DM masses.
-Since we are focusing on the i2HDM model that can commonly interpret the W-boson mass anomaly, the GeV excess and the antiproton excess, we scan the masses from 30 GeV to 300 GeV for DM annihilation channel $SS\rightarrow WW^*$.
-For all 4 dSphs, no significant (i.e., $\rm TS>25$) signals are found in our analyses.
-The largest TS value of the putative dSph signal appears in the direction of Coma Berenices with ${\rm TS}\sim4.3$.
-The reason why our analysis do not give a relatively high TS value (i.e. ${\rm TS}>10$) as previous results \cite{gs15ret2,hooper15ret2,Drlica-Wagner:2015xua,fermi2016dsph,2018PhRvD..97l2001L,hoof20} for the source Reticulum II is that we add an additional source 0.15$^\circ$ away from Reticulum II.
-In our previous work we have shown that the excess from the direction of Reticulum II is offset from this dSph by 0.15$^\circ$ and may be not associated with it \cite{ls21}.
-If not subtracting this excess, we will obtain weaker constraints on the model.
+We use the above method to scan a series of DM masses.
+Since we are focusing on the i2HDM model that can commonly interpret the W-boson mass anomaly, the GC GeV excess and the antiproton excess, we scan the masses from 45 GeV to 140 GeV for DM annihilation channel $SS\rightarrow WW^*$.
+For all dSphs, no significant (i.e. $\rm TS>25$) signals are found in our analyses.
+We show our results in Table~\ref{tab1}.
+One reason why our analysis does not give a relatively high TS value (i.e. ${\rm TS}>10$) as in previous results \cite{gs15ret2,hooper15ret2,Drlica-Wagner:2015xua,fermi2017dsph,2018PhRvD..97l2001L,hoof20} for the source Reticulum II is that we have added an additional source 0.15$^\circ$ away from Reticulum II into the background model.
+In our previous work we have shown that the excess from the direction of Reticulum II offsets this dSph by $\sim0.15^\circ$ and may be not associated with it \cite{ls21}.
+If not subtracting this excess, we will obtain weaker constraints on the model, but the conclusions would not change.
+In the stacking analysis, the TS value for the total emission from the dSphs is $\sim0.2$.